-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.2 Action: All academic interventions and program materials Need: Students who come to us are typically about 5- grade levels or more below in their academics.
-Based on their NWEA scores we provide a personalized learning environment and interventions targeted to meet their academic gaps.
-As shown in the metrics section above, We are increasing our capacity to provide interventions in ELA and Mathematics through additional personnel and training in English Intensive Algebra Intensive and IXL Personalized Learning.
-This will serve the identified needs of our lowest-performing student groups.
-We will provide additional professional development for teachers, paraprofessionals, and tutors, focused on the implementation of intervention programs.
-Training to include new strategies and pedagogies proven to increase We will closely monitor progress on our Math and Reading intervention programs.
-The following metrics are applicable: (NWEA ELA all students, EL, low-income, Hispanic, low-income/Hispanic).
-(NWEA ELA all students, EL, low-income, Hispanic, low-income/Hispanic).
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.2 Action: We are increasing our capacity to provide We will closely monitor All academic interventions and program interventions in ELA and Mathematics through progress on our Math and materials additional personnel and training in English Reading intervention Intensive Algebra Intensive and IXL Personalized programs.
+The following Need: Learning.
+This will serve the identified needs of our metrics are applicable: Students who come to us are typically about 5- lowest-performing student groups.
+(NWEA ELA all students, grade levels or more below in their academics.
+We will provide additional professional EL, low-income, Hispanic, Based on their NWEA scores we provide a development for teachers, paraprofessionals, and low-income/Hispanic). personalized learning environment and tutors, focused on the implementation of (NWEA ELA all students, interventions targeted to meet their academic intervention programs.
+Training to include new EL, low-income, Hispanic, gaps.
+As shown in the metrics section above, strategies and pedagogies proven to increase low-income/Hispanic).